 3. Sale and trade of services with other industries - get live data from the Sea

-With the significantly increased bandwith on board vessels, sale and trade of data can become a popular side business.
+With the significantly increased bandwidth on board vessels, sale and trade of data can become a popular side business.
 A future-oriented control system makes it possible to extract data directly from the vessels.